-Be mindful of the things that help children cope with separation2
+Be mindful of the things that help children cope with separation1

-- Speaking to children about the separation and how they are feeling. - Treating each child as an individual and focusing on their needs and best interests when making decisions. - Providing children, particularly younger children, with stability and routine. - Consulting with children, particularly older children, about parenting arrangements. - Being flexible and child focused when implementing parenting arrangements. - Minimising parental conflict and not discussing adult issues such as money or court proceedings around the children. - Where different rules apply in each household, respecting these differences and making sure children and parents are aware of them. - Supporting children to have time with friends, extended family and other people who can support them. - Keeping promises, particularly around spending time with children; trust is crucial. - Accessing the range of services available to support children post separation.
+- · Speaking to children about the separation and how they are feeling. - Treating each child as an individual and focusing on their needs and best interests when making decisions. - Providing children, particularly younger children, with stability and routine. - Consulting with children, particularly older children, about parenting arrangements. - Being flexible and child focused when implementing parenting arrangements. - Minimising parental conflict and not discussing adult issues such as money or court proceedings around the children. - Where different rules apply in each household, respecting these differences and making sure children and parents are aware of them. - Supporting children to have time with friends, extended family and other people who can support them. - Keeping promises, particularly around spending time with children; trust is crucial.